Board of Directors

-Heather Benjamin received her B.A. in theatre from the University of Louisville.
-In her 17 years in the D.C. area, she has performed as an actor with many local theaters, including the American Century Theater, Quotidian Theatre, Adventure Theatre, and the Capital Fringe Festival.
+Heather Benjamin received her B.A. in theatre arts from the University of Louisville.
+In the D.C. area, she has performed as an actor with many local theaters, including the American Century Theater, Quotidian Theatre, Adventure Theatre, and the Capital Fringe Festival.
 She founded Perisphere Theater in 2014, directing Oleanna and Copenhagen for its inaugural season in 2016.
-Prior to Perisphere, she directed The Confines of Flattery for the 2012 Fringe Festival with Triptych Productions and a different production of Copenhagen for Rockville Little Theatre.
-Heather has extensive experience in project management, organization, marketing and communications through various editorial and content strategy positions in the nonprofit sector.
+Heather has extensive experience in project management, organization, marketing and communications through her years working in the nonprofit sector.

 Jeff McDermott has been an attorney with the federal government for 14 years, currently serving as investigative counsel to the Inspector General for the U.S. Department of State.
 He is also the President of the Capitol Hill Chapter of the Federal Bar Association, having previously served as its Treasurer and Secretary.
 He was a member of the editorial board of the monthly periodical The Federal Lawyer from 1999 to 2010.
 Jeff has produced, directed, and acted for several theatres in the Washington area.
 He has been a member of the Rockville Little Theatre Board of Directors since 2012 and currently serves as its Treasurer.
 Jeff received his B.A. from the College of William and Mary and his J.D. from Georgetown University.